Rondinelly/Craftwork/node/react/Readme.md

 # Think in React

- One such technique is the single responsibility principle, that is, a component should ideally only do one thing.
+ One of their technique is the single responsibility principle, that is, a component should ideally only do one thing.
   * If it ends up growing it should be decomposed into smaller subcomponents.

 ## Static version